QwikDev/qwik/CONTRIBUTING.md

 - Install devcontainers following their documentation.
 - In your terminal navigate to the Qwik's project root directory.
 - Then run `devcontainer up --workspace-folder .`.
-This command will start a Docker container will all required environment dependencies.
+This command will start a Docker container with all required environment dependencies.

 If you want to use Nix: